Share These Tips With Shoppers for a Healthy Heart

 Blue and purple produce like eggplant, plums, red cabbage and grapes are rich in anthocyanidins which help lower risk of heart attack and stroke by dilating blood vessels and protecting vessel walls - keeping the blood flowing freely.

-Included on your list should be foods rich in essential fatty acids like nuts (unsalted), olive oil, hemp seeds, flaxseeds, avocados, salmon, chia seeds, trout, sardines, herring, and mackerel.
+Included on the list should be foods rich in essential fatty acids like nuts (unsalted), olive oil, hemp seeds, flaxseeds, avocados, salmon, chia seeds, trout, sardines, herring, and mackerel.
 Not only are these foods anti-inflammatory, great for the immune system, brain and more, but they are delicious too!

 Garlic and onions are also important for heart health as they contain compounds that can help reduce cholesterol levels.